Port Blair, India: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types C, D and M. Take care to find the necessary type.
-A lot of adapters currently sold are simply plugs and require your devices to convert the voltage themselves.
-If your devices can't do that they could get destroyed.
-This one works in most countries.
+A plug adapter that supports outlet types C, D and M. Be sure to get the right kind.
+Many adapters available online are simply plugs and expect your electronics to convert the voltage themselves.
+If your electronics can't do that they could get destroyed.
+This one should be sufficient for most locations.

 A portable power bank, like this one